IsacJr/landing-page-smart-ecosystem/README.md

-# Landing Page Easy Smart
+# Easy Smart

-A landing page.
-There's a demo hosted on github pages [here](https://isacjr.github.io/landing-page-smart-ecosystem).
+A landing page for practicing react, css animation, and responsiveness.
+This project also contains CI/CD by GitHub Actions and GitHub Pages.
+There's a demo available [here](https://isacjr.github.io/landing-page-smart-ecosystem).

 ## Getting Started